yormy/tripwire-laravel/docs/v1/guide/references/events.md

-# Events - todo
+# Events

-Blocked Events
+Blocked Events:
-When a block is added most of the time multiple events are sent.
+* When a block is added most of the time multiple events are sent.
 You can simply catch the generic event or a more specific one if you like
-When a block is added there could be a notification sent out (see notifications in your config);
+* When a block is added there could be a notification sent out (see notifications in your config);

 Suggestions
 - When a block is added logging out the current user is advisable